ibm-cloud-docs/containers/integrations-svcbind.md

 ### Can I use all {{site.data.keyword.cloud_notm}} services in my cluster?
 {: #svc-bind-which}

 You can use service binding only for services that support service keys so that the service credentials can automatically be created and stored in a Kubernetes secret.
-To find a list of services that support service keys, see [Enabling external apps to use {{site.data.keyword.cloud_notm}} services](/docs/account?topic=account-externalapp#externalapp).
+To learn how to connect the service to an app, see [Connecting services to apps](/docs/account?topic=account-service_credentials).

 Services that don't support service keys usually provide an API that you can use in your app.
 The service binding method does not automatically set up API access for your app.
 Make sure to review the API documentation of your service and implement the API interface in your app.